Skip to content

 import type { AuthModel } from './model'

-// If the class doesn't need to store a property,
+// If a class doesn't need to store a property,

-// you may use `abstract class` to avoid class allocation
+// you can use an `abstract class` to avoid class allocation

 export abstract class Auth {